Erosi Manjgaladze: Biography

 In film and theater Manjgaladze was known for his unique way of improvisation and impromptu inventing new lines during the live performances on the stage.
 His role as police chief Samchkuashvili in 1970 satirical comedy Kvevri became one of the most loved films in Georgia.
-His extraordinary performance as Bumbula in 1976 film the Wishing Tree received high praise among the film critics.
-On January 26, 1981, Manjgaladze died from the sudden heart attack in his Tbilisi apartment.
+His extraordinary performance as Bumbula in 1976 film The Wishing Tree received high praise among the film critics.
+He died from a sudden heart attack in his Tbilisi apartment, aged 56.